skippy-io/skippy-io.github.io/docs/tutorials/how-skippy-works.markdown

 Code: [SkippyAnalysis.java](https://github.com/skippy-io/skippy/blob/2c0b7b78adf18edcaa19a397ab74619d76ad1b7e/skippy-junit-common/src/main/java/io/skippy/junit/SkippyAnalysis.java#L93)

-The purpose of most indirections in Skippy's codebase (e.g., the call from `SkippyExecutionCondition` to `SkippyTestApi`) is the ability to support multiple build tools (e.g., Gradle & Maven) and multiple unit testing frameworks (e.g., JUnit 4 & JUnit 5) while keeping the maintenance effort in check.
+The purpose of most indirections in Skippy's codebase (e.g., the call from `SkippyExecutionCondition` to `SkippyTestApi`):
+- The ability to support multiple build tools (e.g., Gradle & Maven) and multiple unit testing frameworks (e.g., JUnit 4 & JUnit 5) while keeping the maintenance effort in check.
+- Information hiding between the subprojects.
+For example, `SkippyExecutionCondition` is unaware of all classes in `skippy-junit-common` except `SkippyTestApi`.

 And voila - that's how Skippy works.